Manchester Road, West Timperley, Altrincham, Cheshire WA14

 A modern building of good functional design but without special architectural interest.
 A window by Doritie Kettlewell is of some artistic interest.

 Timperley House was bought in 1930 and used for worship and a new church built in 1931.
 The house was afterwards demolished and a presbytery built.
-The church, intended as a temporary structure, was eventually succeeded by a new building in 1981 and the old church adapted to serve as a parish centre.
+The church, intended as a temporary structure, was eventually succeeded by a new building in 1981 designed by Anthony Bean of Brown, Smith & Baker.
+The old church was adapted to serve as a parish centre.

 Original Date: 1981